 Made up or not, any reason to celebrate love and life must be embraced.
 So, whether you’re here on a quest to find the perfect Valentine’s present for someone special, or you have decided to be the main character of your own story and want to pamper yourself with some much-needed self-love, let these pink gemstones pave the way.

-Some pink sapphires have a purplish-reddish hue and are categorised as bubble gum pink sapphires.
+Some pink sapphires have a purplish-reddish hue and are categorized as bubble gum pink sapphires.
 While color saturation is key, a darker shade of pink isn’t necessarily more valuable than a lighter pink.
-In fact, pastel shaded gemstones are highly coveted.
+In fact, pastel-shaded gemstones are highly coveted.
 Madagascar is the most abundant source of pink sapphires.

 Morganite is a variety of beryl that was discovered in Madagascar in 1910.
 Morganites are geologically rarer than diamonds, yet they cost a lot less due to lack of demand.
 While the former is still relatively less known, it has taken the modern engagement ring market by storm, with millennials transfixed by its distinct creamy, pastel pink color.